Best Local SEO Secrets to Help Your Small Business Dominate Google

 Ensure Consistency in NAP

 NAP stands for Name, Address, and Phone number.
 These should be consistent across your website, Google listing, directories, social media, and anywhere else your business appears online.
-It might seem like a small detail, but even a tiny inconsistency (like spelling out "Street" on one site and using "St" on another) can raise red flags for search engines and reduce your visibility.
+Make sure your physical location is listed identically across all local listings to avoid confusion and improve your local SEO.
+It might seem like a small detail, but even a tiny inconsistency (like spelling out “Street” on one site and using “St” on another) can raise red flags for search engines and reduce your visibility.

 Inconsistent details confuse both Google and your customers.
 A “suite 5” here and a “Unit 5” there might not seem like a big deal, but search engines notice—and they’re picky.